varghesepaul-cp/CNN_And_RNN-Spam-Detection/README.md

-# SpamDetection_CNN
+# SpamDetection Using CNN And RNN
-Spam Detection using Convolutional Neural Network using Tensorflow and Keras
+ 1. Spam Detection using Convolutional Neural Network using Tensorflow and Keras
+ 2. Spam Detection using Reccurant Neural Network and LSTM ( Long Short Term Memory )